...

 If you’ve been researching facelift surgery, you’ve probably come across the phrase smas vs deep plane facelift over and over again.
 Both techniques are advanced, both can deliver impressive anti-aging results, and both are performed at high-level centers like AKM Clinic in Istanbul.
 But they are not the same operation – and understanding the difference is essential before you decide which approach is right for your face, your lifestyle, and your comfort level.

 In this guide, we’ll break down how each technique works, what kind of results you can realistically expect, how long they last, and in which situations surgeons tend to favor SMAS vs deep plane facelift techniques.
-We’ll also touch on how these procedures can be performed under local anesthesia (awake or “twilight” facelift) for suitable patients, which is a growing trend among international patients traveling to Turkey for surgery.

 Let’s start with the basics: what exactly is a SMAS facelift, and why has it been considered a gold standard for so many years?